Search Death Records (United States)

 This included the headstone and remains of Captain John Cook who died in 1819 and for whom the town was named.
-It is in very good condition with paved lanes and nearly all stones are legible.
-There is a Catholic cemetery adjacent to this one.
-It is maintained by the Megantic-Compton Cemetery and Church Association.
+The cemetery is in very good condition with paved lanes and nearly all stones are legible.
+It is maintained by the Cookshire Cemetery Association..

 Records below were transcribed from tombstone inscriptions by Leslie and Angela Nutbrown during a visit to the cemetery in November 2004, then updated again with another visit in 2018 and then supplemented with church records.